NOC Tools and Software in 2024: An Operational Perspective

 Snowflake is a cloud-based data warehouse, and Redshift is a service within AWS.
 These tools serve as data stores optimized to deliver data into front-end platforms like those we mentioned above.
 They can be used as data lakes (for storing raw data) or data warehouses (for storing processed data that have been normalized to a common format so that frontend tools can easily consume it).

 An ETL tool is used between the data lake and data warehouse to pull in and transform the data into a normalized format.
-This enables your organization to do simple reporting projects like generating graphs as well as much more sophisticated reporting such as using machine learning against the data to discern patterns and trends.
+This enables your organization to do simple reporting projects like generating graphs and much more sophisticated reporting such as using machine learning against the data to discern patterns and trends.

 It’s important to note that, as we’ve seen many times over, IT organizations can face a huge upfront investment in normalizing disparate data sources to be able to report across them.
-Once that hurdle has been cleared, however, the reporting opportunities deliver a level of consistent value that far exceeds that upfront cost.
+However, once that hurdle has been cleared, the reporting opportunities deliver a consistent value far exceeding that upfront cost.

 Here at INOC, we first help organizations make that hurdle as small as possible by drawing on years of experience to make normalization as streamlined as possible and then present a wealth of established reports, dashboards, and visualizations to start getting value immediately.